 Dine Out

-Flora Bakehouse (Beacon Hill): The spot to get freshly baked pastries and enjoy a rooftop deck.
-They’re known for their kouign amann, hand pies, and seasonal offerings of soft serve sundaes, twice-baked almond croissants, and jam buns.
-During the month of June, they also offer rainbow cake slices and donate the proceeds to LGBTQ+ nonprofits.
+Flora Bakehouse (Beacon Hill): Enjoy freshly baked pastries and a rooftop deck.
+They’re known for their hand pies, seasonal soft serve sundaes, twice-baked almond croissants, and jam buns.
+During June, they also offer rainbow cake slices and donate the proceeds to LGBTQ+ nonprofits.

 Biang Biang Noodles (Capitol Hill): Come for the hand-pulled dry and soup noodles with spicy beef, pork, chicken, and tofu, plus handmade dumplings and crispy baos.

 A La Mode Pies (Ballard, West Seattle): One of the largest queer-owned businesses in the Pacific Northwest uses reinvented recipes from owner Chris Porter’s mom.
-Dive into sweet and savory pies with seasonal fruit like cherries, rhubarb, and marionberry as well as classic flavors like cookies and cream, key lime, and apple.
-During Pride Month, they offer rainbow cheesecakes.
+Dive into sweet and savory pies with seasonal fruit like cherries, rhubarb, and marionberry, as well as classic flavors like cookies and cream.

 Get Outside